melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 ### Finding a solution for pipe-A-cursor-alpha-transparent crash

-I found a strategy to focus on validating the correctness of the code change to make the test pass.
-The idea was that the solution would work for both the transparent and the opaque cursor.
-It also needed to check if the procedure was correct by printing the pixel values before and after the XRGB operation.
-This concern was because, after several executions, I realized that most of the proposed solutions fall into a trap related to the endianness of orders of magnitude (bits x bytes).
-Then, the ideal solution would be extracting the RGB values without depending on whether the operation to ignore the alpha channel was little or big-endianness.
+I needed a strategy to solve these side problems and focus on validating the test's success after changing the operation.
+Thus, I decided to check how the code works for both the transparent and the opaque cursor, bringing the idea of complementarity.
+To do this, I printed pixel values before and after the XRGB operation.
+This concern occurred because, after several executions, I realized that most of the proposed solutions fall into a trap related to the existence of orders of magnitude (bits x bytes).
+In my opinion, the ideal solution would prioritize legibility, extracting RGB values without the concern of interpreting small or large expressions and magnitudes.

 Using a previous experience of contributing to the IIO, I thought about using bitwise / bitfield operations to ensure the interpretation in bits and the extraction of only the RGB bits of interest.

-With that, I define a GENMASK that visualized only the first 24 bits (from right to left) and extract those bits using the FIELD\_GET function defined in the file: linux / bitfield.h.
+With that, I define a GENMASK that get only the first 24 bits (from right to left) and extract those bits using the FIELD\_GET function defined in the file: linux / bitfield.h.
 I learned a little about this operation in a patch I sent a year ago to improve the readability of an IIO staging driver: